BengtGustafsson/P0365-Prefix-for-and-postfix-indexing/README.md

 This would pose a problem for implementations based on index sequences, as you may want to implement a function that really does index Ts with Ns.
 However, with for expressions there is much more syntax available to express what we really want to do in a clear way.
-Here is for example the above function's other interpretation.
+Here is for example the above function's other purported interpretation:

     template<typename ...
 Ts, int ...
 Ns>  // Each N must be smaller than sizeof...Ts.